polkadot-developers/substrate-docs/static/assets/contribute-templates/how-to-template.md

 ```
   This is the bare minimum needed for our blockchain to work, note how we removed all `Config<T>` and `Event<T>` where they weren't being used.

-5. Remove all unnecessary `signedExtensions`.
+5. Remove all unnecessary `signedExtensions`. **Warning**: Removing some of these makes your chain be easily attackable.
+Therefore this part is highly discouraged unless you absolutely need the extra space.
+Be prepared to **immediately push an update that restores your code back to the original state if you do this**.
   ```rust
   pub type SignedExtra = (
     frame_system::CheckSpecVersion<Runtime>,